 Also, killing level 198 monsters may seem daunting, but each kill gives over 2K combat experience, and believe me, this adds up.

 The AFK Method

 The AFK method is perfect for skillers who do not want to level up their combat stats—or any stats for that matter.
 Despite doing literally nothing, you can still achieve high XP rates exceeding 200K XP/Hour.
-For this method you will be joining the friend's chat "free leech".
-This is a friend's chat which specialise in providing free leeching for people.
+For this method, you will be joining the friend's chat "free leech".
+This is a friend's chat which specialises in providing free leeching for people.

 And also, definitely do not go AFK.
-Watch a movie or something in half screen while you wait for the dungeon to end—the hosts get really annoyed if they finish the dungeon and have to wait 5 minutes because you were away and this can get you kicked from the friend's chat.
+Watch a movie or something in half-screen while you wait for the dungeon to end—the hosts get really annoyed if they finish the dungeon and have to wait five minutes because you were away, and this can get you kicked from the friend's chat.

 Thank you for reading my guide on how to achieve 99 or 120 Dungeoneering.
 I hope it can help you achieve your goals as it helped me achieve mine.
 And hopefully, it will be one more skill out of the way towards the Max Cape.
 At the time of writing this, all information was up to date and is regularly updated to fit in with RuneScape updates.
 Any comments are greatly appreciated—feel free to add any below.